What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-- Toilet blockages can be resolved with simple tools and methods such as a plunger, baking soda
+- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda

 The Tools You’ll Need